Deltares/hydromt_delwaq/docs/user_guide/EM_functional_description.rst

 Introduction
 ------------

-This process quantifies releases to various compartments and routes them to the final recipients: surface waters and soils.
+This process quantifies releases to various compartments and routes them to the final recipients: surface waters (modes 1 and 2) and soils (mode 2).
 It is applied for a single substance.

 Releases are defined for: